How to Design a Juice Bar Floor Plan, Layout and Blueprint

 What Is a Juice Bar Floor Plan?

 It’s a map of the physical space of the store.
 Every single inch of space counts in your floor plans, both indoors and outdoors.
-Your blueprints and floor plans let you visualize how all the space of your juice bar will fit together.
+Your blueprints and floor plans let you visualize how all the space of your small juice bar will fit together.

 Floor plans require a little creativity and some focused research – the floor plan must balance your vision for the juice bar with the accessibility of the space.
 Remember that when you’re designing floor plans, you’re also creating the experience that your guests and employees have in the space.